 In mid-1972, he relocated to the US, evolving into a more strident new wave and power pop sound as the years passed.
 Respected as a serious musician while also having a huge following, he had a #1 hit with "Jessie's Girl" in 1981 in both Australia and the US.

-S.He received the Grammy Award for Best Male Rock Vocal Performance for "Jessie's Girl", which proved to be a career breakout moment.
-He followed with four more top 10 U.S. rock hits: "I've Done Everything for You", "Don't Talk to Strangers", "Affair of the Heart", and "Love Somebody".
+He received the Grammy Award for Best Male Rock Vocal Performance for "Jessie's Girl," which proved to be a career breakout moment.
+He followed with four more top 10 US rock hits: "I've Done Everything for You," "Don't Talk to Strangers," "Affair of the Heart," and "Love Somebody".

-His two U.S. top 10 albums are 1981's 'Working Class Dog' and 1982's 'Success Hasn't Spoiled Me Yet', releases featuring an energetic sound earning both commercial and critical successes.
-As an actor, he portrayed the popular Dr.
+His two U.S. top 10 albums are 1981's Working Class Dog and 1982's Success Hasn't Spoiled Me Yet, releases featuring an energetic sound earning both commercial and critical successes.
+As an actor, he portrayed Dr.

-Though having gigantic success in the early to mid-80s, Springfield felt totally exhausted with the pressures of stardom.
+Though experiencing gigantic success in the early to mid-80s, Springfield felt totally exhausted with the pressures of stardom.
 He would end up devoting more time to his personal and family life, though still releasing albums through the late 80s and onward.

 This website is a resource for event professionals and strives to provide the most comprehensive catalog of popular musicians and bands to consider for performances at corporate events, fundraising galas, or university events.
 A listing or profile on this website does not imply an agency affiliation or endorsement by the talent.

 All American Entertainment (AAE) exclusively represents the interests of talent buyers, and does not claim to be the agency or management for any artist or celebrity on this site.
 AAE Music is a talent booking agency for paid events only.
 We do not handle requests for donation of time or media requests for interviews, and cannot provide celebrity contact information.